Joel-HsienChi/PointRobotUi/readme.md

       List variable to store edited data that was captured from table.

-2.      show_user(self, pages):
+   2. `show_user(self, pages):`

       This function will capture user's information from database, then insert checkbox and user information into table.

       Meanwhile, the raw data that just got captured from database will be stored into the
       list "self.initial_data".

       This function does has one unused parameter "pages", which is completely normal.
 Since there will be another function named exactly same as this function in other class, and for the purpose of making code more compact, these two function that shares the same name will be called in other function at the same line.

       Therefore I make these two function having the same parameter, despite it's not used.

       No return values for this function.

-III.UI_Search_Edit_function class:
+3. UI_Search_Edit_function class:

-1. Global variable:
+   1. `Global variable:`

-initial_data:
+   - initial_data:

    List to store data that just captured from database.

-edited_data:
+   - edited_data:

    List to store edited data that was captured from table.

    user_info_pages_maximum:
    Integer that represent the maximum pages that can be displayed in table, to prevent user access the pages that doesn't contains data.

    current_search_type:
    String that represent current searching type, including "all", "id", etc.
    Initially set to "all".

    check_button_array_search_edit:
    List to store the index of row that mistake_proofing checkbox is checked.

 2.      show_user(self, pages):